CreativeBooks/midnight_tourtheworld/README.md

 This was the first project in which I learned how to create an API.
 I created an API in order to create websites for every country if the user clicks on it.
 I went through many different ways in order to host the API.
 I didn't even have a proper host when I created the API, I used fastAPI and uvicorn which I later learned I would need to put on a host.
 From there I used Github Codespaces but that also wasn't a permanent.
 Then I used Cloud Oracle and that worked until I realized that I needed a domain.
 So then I used a domain on AWS with the server from Oracle.

-All of the countries that are colored dark blue are the ones who currently have data on the JSON file.
+All of the countries that are colored blue are the ones who currently have data on the JSON file.